Rams Front Office Roster | Los Angeles Rams - therams.com

 Scott initially joined the Rams in 2010 and became the youngest head athletic trainer in the modern NFL era.

 In his current role, Scott oversees the athletic training department which is responsible for managing and facilitating the medical care of Rams players.
 This includes daily evaluation, treatment, rehabilitation, prevention, education and administrative work.
-Since joining the Rams, Scott has overseen the athletic training efforts for 21 Pro Bowl selections and two No. 1 overall Draft picks.

 In addition to his duties with the Rams, Scott serves as the acting president for the Professional Football Athletic Trainers Society's (PFATS) executive board.